Usage Examples

 You: What schemas and tables do I have available?

-You: Describe the orders and customers tables
+You: Describe the appointments and providers tables

-Claude calls describe_tables to retrieve column names, types, and relationships for both tables at once.
+Claude/ChatGPT calls describe_tables to retrieve column names, types, and relationships for both tables at once.

 You: How are those two tables related?

-Claude calls get_relationships filtered to those tables and shows the foreign key connections.
+Claude/ChatGPT calls get_relationships filtered to those tables and shows the foreign key connections.

-Claude uses the schema context to write accurate SQL and executes it with execute_sql, returning the results in a table.
+Claude/ChatGPT uses the schema context to write accurate SQL and executes it with execute_sql, returning the results in a table.

-Example 2: Build a dashboard from scratch
+Example 2: Build a location performance dashboard

-Claude calls create_board and returns the new board with its URL.
+Claude/ChatGPT calls create_board and returns the new board with its URL.

-You: Add a KPI widget showing total revenue this month
+You: Add a KPI widget showing total revenue this month across all locations

 Example 3: Analyze and improve an existing dashboard